-Information regarding rights and obligations attached to shares are set forth in Note 18 on pages 224 to 225.
+Information regarding rights and obligations attached to shares are set forth in Note 16 on pages 221 to 223.

-Shares in the Ryanair employee share schemes carry no control rights and shares are only issued (and gain voting rights) when options are exercised by employees.
+Shares in the Ryanair employee share schemes carry no control rights and shares are only issued (and gain voting rights), if/when options are exercised by employees and/or share grants vest.